 But some of our respondents also hedged their bets regarding a claim to gender expertise with statements suggesting they were experts only to a degree.
-Some recognized limitations deriving from the fact that there is considerable local diversity when it comes to gender equality issues:
+Some recognised limitations deriving from the fact that there is considerable local diversity when it comes to gender equality issues:

-Working globally and regionally, it is impossible to be a gender expert of each context - the real experts are the people in the communities whose situation and power dynamics we try to understand - but I consider myself an expert to the extent that I know my way around the 'gender knowledge' that exists, am well embedded in the global gender and climate community... have published on the issue myself and am leading on gender and climate within my organisation.
+Working globally and regionally, it is impossible to be a gender expert of each context - the real experts are the people in the communities whose situation and power dynamics we try to understand - but I consider myself an expert to the extent that I know my way around the "gender knowledge" that exists, am well embedded in the global gender and climate community (through the Global Gender and Climate Alliance as well as academic institutions), have published on the issue myself and am leading on gender and climate within my organisation.